apache/doris/docs/en/docs/sql-manual/sql-reference/Show-Statements/SHOW-CATALOGS.md

 * CatalogId: Unique ID of the catalog
 * CatalogName: Catalog name. where "internal" is the default built-in catalog, which cannot be modified.
 * Type: Catalog type.
+* IsCurrent: Show yes on the line of current using catalog.

 ### Example